kiknadze/SNAKE/README.md

-Second project for Israeli Techub - The Snake Game
+Project for Israeli Techub - The Snake Game

 Game description